JwayYih/IDD-Fa19-Lab2/README.md

 **a.
 How would you change the code to make the song play twice as fast?**

+ Change noteDuration from 1000 to 500

+     int noteDuration = 500 / noteDurations[thisNote];

 **b.
 What song is playing?**

+Star Wars

 ## Part E. Make your own timer